 Computer Skills for Today's Workplace.
 This six-week program will help students develop the computer skills necessary to work in an office environment.
-Skills range from basic use and keyboarding to proficiency in the programs of Microsoft Office[®] (Word[®], Excel[®], and PowerPoint[®]).
+Skills range from basic use and keyboarding to proficiency in the programs of Microsoft Office® (Word®, Excel®, and PowerPoint®).
 Call 334-556-2203 for more information or to register.
 Class must have a minimum of four students to begin.

 Dental Assistant.
 This 20-week program prepares students for entry-level positions within dental offices.
 Students will learn dental anatomy, 4-handed dental assisting techniques, dental laboratory and x-ray skills, charting skills, safety procedures, and general office protocols.
 The first 18 weeks of the program consists of classroom and lab time while the final 2 weeks of the program are spent in clinical externship at a local dental office.
 A minimum of six students is required.
 Prerequisites include and application package which includes an ACT® WorkKeys test along with a Hepatitis B titer.
 All prospective students who complete an application package will submit to an interview process to gain acceptance into the program.
+Call 334-556-2203 for more information.
 WIOA approved.